Masked-Avus/unitest/README.md

 premake5 gmake
 ```

+Alternatively, if you have PowerShell and Make installed, you can use the `build.ps1` file to build the test projects and use the `run.ps1` file to run them.

 ## Installation

 UniTest consists of just a single source file.
 All you have to do is copy the `unitest.hpp` file within `src/` into your project and `#include` it.